generalui/hooks-for-redux/README.md

 ```jsx
 store.injectReducer(reducerName, reducer) => ignored
 ```
-If you want to provide your own redux store, you'll need to implement injectReducer.
+If you just want to use Redux's createStore with custom parameters, see the [Custom Middleware Example](#example-custom-middleware).
+However, if you want to go further and provide your own redux store, you'll need to implement `injectReducer`.

 * **IN**:
   - reducerName:  String